Classifying-sports-fans/classifying-sports-fans/README.md

 We will create an Index/Magnitude of Fandom based on:

 -Fan Magniutde, based on [S15] - How much of a fan are you of the following sports?
-1 - Not a fan of this sport : 6 - Obsessed fan of this sport
+0 - Not a fan of this sport : 5 - Obsessed fan of this sport (shifted from scale 1 to 6)
 [S15r1]NFL
 [S15r2]NBA
 [S15r3]College Football